alemorvan/rocky-academy/decks/ansible/Learning_Ansible_with_Rocky-1-Ansible_Basics.md

 <br/>
 <br/>

-:no_entry: The opening of SSH or WinRM flows to all clients from the Ansible server, makes it a **critical element of the architecture** that must be carefully monitored.
+<i class="fa-solid fa-circle-exclamation"></i> The opening of SSH or WinRM flows to all clients from the Ansible server, makes it a **critical element of the architecture** that must be carefully monitored.